Sourdough Brandon Logo

 Whisk in the wet ingredients until thoroughly combined.
 It's okay if the mixture is still lumpy.

-4 Bananas, 2 Eggs, ½ cup Sourdough Starter, ½ cup Light Brown Sugar, 6 TBS Unsalted Butter, 1 tsp Vanilla Extract, ¼ cup Refined coconut oil
+4 Bananas, 2 Eggs, ½ cup Sourdough Discard, ½ cup Light Brown Sugar, 6 TBS Unsalted Butter, 1 tsp Vanilla Extract, ¼ cup Refined coconut oil

 • Create a well in the center of the dry ingredients and pour in the mixed wet ingredients.
 Mix the batter together until no dry pockets remain.